Betty Ong: Phone call

 Nydia Gonzalez: What's going on, Betty?
 Betty, talk to me.
 Betty, are you there?
 Betty?
 (Inaudible.)

 Nydia Gonzalez: Okay, so we'll like—we'll stay open.
 We—I think we might have lost her.

 At 8:46 a.m., Flight 11 crashed into the North Tower at 440 miles per hour (710 km/h), between floors 93 and 99.
-Ong, along with everyone on the plane and hundreds of others in the building, was killed instantly.
+Ong was killed instantly, along with everyone on the plane and hundreds of others in the building.

 Memorials and legacy

 Ong's name is located on Panel N-74 of the National September 11 Memorial's North Pool, along with those of other occupants of Flight 11.

-On September 21, 2001, some 200 members of the Chinese American community in San Francisco gathered in a small park to pay tribute to Ong.
-Mayor of San Francisco Willie Brown, who was present, gave a proclamation honoring the people who died in the tragedy and called September 21 "Betty Ong Day".
+On September 21, 2001, about 200 members of the Chinese American community in San Francisco gathered in a small park to pay tribute to Ong.
+San Francisco Mayor Willie Brown, who attended, issued a proclamation honoring those who died in the attacks and declared September 21 "Betty Ong Day".

-In 2002, Ong, Sweeney and Flight 11 Captain John Ogonowski were the inaugural recipients of the Madeline Amy Sweeney Award for Civilian Bravery, an honor that the Government of Massachusetts instituted to award annually at least one Massachusetts resident for displaying extraordinary courage in defending or saving the lives of others.
+In 2002, Ong, Sweeney, and Flight 11 Captain John Ogonowski were the inaugural recipients of the Madeline Amy Sweeney Award for Civilian Bravery, an honor established by the Government of Massachusetts to recognize at least one Massachusetts resident each year for extraordinary courage in defending or saving the lives of others.

 In March 2002, Ong's remains were recovered from Ground Zero and identified.
-She was cremated and her ashes were buried at Cypress Lawn Memorial Park in Colma, California.
+She was cremated, and her ashes were entombed at Cypress Lawn Memorial Park in Colma, California.

-In 2011, the recreation center in San Francisco's Chinatown where she had played as a child was renamed in her honor, as the Betty Ann Ong Chinese Recreation Center.
+In 2011, the recreation center in San Francisco's Chinatown where she had played as a child was renamed the Betty Ann Ong Recreation Center.

 Ong's name is located on Panel N-74 of the National September 11 Memorial's North Pool, along with those of other occupants of Flight 11.

 Ong is memorialized on Gold Mountain, a mural dedicated to Chinese contributions to American history on Romolo Place in North Beach, a street where she used to skateboard and play as a child.